 Scotch & Rye

 I spent my final night on England’s southeast coast at Strand House, a 15th century guesthouse complete with slanting floors, awkwardly-angled doors and ‘mind your head’ signs everywhere.
-It’s a fascinating place, like living in a Hobbit hole.
-Once I got the 15th century shower started it worked perfectly well - as did the Elizabethan television - with a bit of fiddling.
+It’s a fascinating hostelry, like living in a Hobbit hole.
+Once I got the 15th century shower started, it worked perfectly - as did the Elizabethan television - with a bit of knob-fiddling.
 Actually, this is a great place to stay, highly recommended and they do wonderful, home-cooked dinners and set-you-up-for-the-day breakfasts.
-The town of Rye is equally edifying; ancient cobbled streets whisk you back to the time of Charles Dickens.
+The town of Rye is equally edifying; ancient cobbled streets that whisk you back to the time of Charles Dickens.
 Meanwhile, I was being whisked back to London, a reasonably short drive back to the city and all its amenities with a bag full of great golfing memories of this cozy southeast corner of England.

 For more information visit…www.golfinkent.co.uk